romeerez/orchid-orm/packages/docs/src/guide/query-builder-callbacks.md

 // query is a query object
 type BeforeCallback = (query: Query) => void | Promise<void>

-// query is a query object, data is result of the query type AfterCallback = (query: Query, data: unknown) => void | Promise<void>
+// query is a query object, data is the result of the query type AfterCallback = (query: Query, data: unknown) => void | Promise<void>
 ```